morpho-org/morpho-blue-api-metadata/README.md

 ## 5. Tokens listing

 Controls the listed tokens recognized by the protocol.
-Each token entry represents an ERC-20 token deployed on a supported chain (Ethereum, Base, OP Mainnet, Polygon, Arbitrum, Unichain, Katana or HyperEVM).
+Each token entry represents an ERC-20 token deployed on a supported chain (Ethereum, Base, OP Mainnet, Polygon, Arbitrum, Unichain, Katana, HyperEVM, Monad, Stable).

 ### Required Fields